Telecommunications industry in China - statistics & facts

 The telecommunications industry in China experienced several waves of reforms in the last three decades towards liberalization and privatization.
 Nowadays, China has become one of the largest telecommunications markets in the world.
-By June 2021, China had more than one billion internet users, accounting for more than one-fifth of internet users over the world.
-China generated a monthly revenue of more than 119 billion yuan from the telecommunications sector.
+As of 2022, China had more than one billion internet users, accounting for more than one-fifth of internet users over the world.
+China generated a monthly revenue of more than 130 billion yuan from the telecommunications sector.

 Three pillars of the Chinese telecommunications services